bombasticSlacks/Aspirant/Game/Combat.md

 **Note** Any time you would remove an integrity, but your armour's integrity is 0 you receive an injury instead.

 ### Dealing Damage
 When you or something else is attempting to injure someone you will in most cases roll 1d6 + damage modifier.
-Damage modifier is a combination of the weapons inherent lethality, size, any bonuses from your character and usually your STR.
+Damage modifier is a combination of the weapons inherent lethality, size, any bonuses from your character and usually your [Strength](Stats#Strength).

 This number is usually compared to the universal damage chart to determine the injury caused: